What is Vegan Leather?

 Manufacturing Processes of Vegan Leather

 The manufacturing processes of vegan leather can vary depending on the type of material used.
 Synthetic vegan leather, such as PU and PVC, is typically created through a combination of chemical treatments, coating, and bonding of layers.
 Plant-based vegan leather involves the extraction of fibres from sustainable sources, followed by a processing phase that transforms these raw materials into usable fabric.
-Innovative techniques such as 3D printing and biofabrication are also being explored to create vegan leather materials.
+Innovative techniques such as 3D printing and fabrication are also being explored to create vegan leather materials.

 Types of Vegan Leather